vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/manage-addons/manage-addons.md

-[Add-ons](../../../concepts/addons-and-settings/addons) for Cloud Containers clusters, you can also install it when [creating a cluster using Terraform](../../create-cluster/create-terraform) and into an existing cluster.
-Installed add-ons can be viewed and deleted.
+In Managed Containers, you can install [add-ons](../../../concepts/addons-and-settings/addons) in Kubernetes clusters both when [creating a cluster using Terraform](../../create-cluster/create-terraform) and into an existing cluster.
+You can then view and delete installed add-ons.

 ## {heading(Viewing add-ons)[id=viewing_addons]}